One legacy, many voices.

 The Academy experienced a period of growth and development during the 1990s, under the leadership of Rabbi Dr. Shohama Wiener, Rabbi Samuel Barth, and Cantor Kenneth Cohen including a growth in the student population, and the addition of a cantorial program.

-Since 2003, Dr. Ora Horn Prouser, who has served as Professor of Bible, Academic Dean, and Executive Vice President has overseen AJR’s rapid and significant growth.
+Since 2003, Dr. Ora Horn Prouser, who has served as Professor of Bible and Academic Dean and Executive Vice President, has overseen AJR’s rapid and significant growth.
 An inspiring teacher and author, Dr. Prouser has made noteworthy contributions toward making the Bible speak to central existential concerns, specifically regarding ethical dilemmas and individual growth.

-In June 2012, AJR will move to a new larger location in Yonkers, New York.
-This move will allow AJR to serve our students and the larger community in new and exciting ways.
-Its larger, tailor-made space and its proximity to public transportation will make this move a wonderful next step in AJR’s growth.
+In June 2012, AJR moved to a larger location in Yonkers, New York.
+This move allows AJR to serve our students and the larger community in new and exciting ways.
+Its larger, tailor-made space and its proximity to public transportation made this move a wonderful next step in AJR’s growth.

 The Academy has taken its place as a Jewish seminary of major significance preparing men and women to serve the Jewish community as congregational spiritual leaders, chaplains, educators, and administrators in Jewish communal service organizations.
 AJR alumni serve in Conservative, Reform, Reconstructionist, Renewal, and unaffiliated congregations and Jewish settings throughout the United States, as well as internationally.
 AJR’s pluralistic communal life, rigorous training in traditional text, and faculty which represents the full range of the Jewish community prepares our students to truly meet the spiritual needs of twenty-first century Jews.